jsnmrs/jasonmorris/pages/accessibility.md

 meta: "jasonmorris.com accessibility statement"
 ---

-I genuinely care about accessibility.
+I care about the accessibility of my output.
 I want this site to be usable to the widest possible audience, regardless of technology or ability.
 This site strives to conform with level AA of the [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/) as an effort toward that goal.

 ## Accessibility features